 Denali experiences a wide range of meteorological conditions.
-Mount McKinley, at 20,320 feet above mean sea level, is the highest point in North America and experiences some of the most severe weather in the world.
+Denali, at 20,320 feet above mean sea level, is the highest point in North America and experiences some of the most severe weather in the world.

-A visibility webcam at Wonder Lake offers an up-to-date look at conditions on the north side of Mount McKinley in summer, and lets you track year-round weather and air quality updates near Denali Park Headquarters.
+A visibility webcam at Wonder Lake offers an up-to-date look at conditions on the north side of Denali in summer, and lets you track year-round weather and air quality updates near Denali Park Headquarters.
 The Healy Alpine camera, above, operates year-round.

 Denali straddles the transitional maritime zone south of the Alaska Range and the continental zone in the interior region, north of the range.
 The Alaska Range exerts a major influence on the climate of the Interior by blocking much of the moisture that sweeps inland from the Gulf of Alaska.
 Therefore, the north side of the park is characterized by less precipitation and greater fluctuations in temperature (hotter in summer and colder in winter) than the south side.